morganknutson/pps-bus-routes/ROUTING_STATUS.md

 - Performance optimized
 - Diagnostics available

-The system is production-ready with excellent observability and fallback mechanisms.
+The system is production-ready with excellent observability and Google Maps Directions API integration.